Ariefpri1122/nkp-airgap/docs/04b-enable-nkp.md

 To enable NKP is not strigh forward as Nutanix Kubernetes Engine which just one click there is several requirement you should meet, so what the requirement to enable NKP:

+- AOS version, atleast `6.8.1`
+    - tested `6.10` at Nutanix CE & Enterpise
+- Prism Central, atleast `2024.2` or newer
+    - tested `2024.1` at Nutanix Enterprise
+    - tested `2024.2` at Nutanix CE & Enterprise

+There 2 method for installation Nutanix Kubernetes Platform:

-1. Online Installation
+1. Online Installation (may failed expiriances)
     - Required stable & high speed internet access
     - Recommended using Bastion VM to provision NKP Kommander HOST

-2. Offline Installation
+2. Offline Installation (Recommended)
     - DNS Server
     - Private Registry (Nexus OSS, opendistribution.io, harbor, etc...)
     - Recommended using Bastion VM to provision NKP Komander HOST